Skip to main content

 Dog Management Bylaw 2019

 This bylaw promotes responsible dog ownership.
-It includes rules about where to take your dog, picking up your dog's waste and keeping more than two dogs in urban areas.
+It includes rules about where you can take your dog, picking up your dog's waste and keeping more than two dogs in urban areas.

 What the Dog Management Bylaw does